amoogeona11/Portfolio/README.md

 - Autonomous excavator field test conducted
 - Built excavator simulator in **Unity**

-**As this project was conducted at my previous company, it cannot be made public due to confidentiality restrictions.
+**As this project was conducted at my current company, it cannot be made public due to confidentiality restrictions.
 If you are interested, I would be glad to provide a video or further details upon request.**

 ---